EmilSV/webgpu-dawn-build/README.md

 This project automates the build process for the WebGPU Dawn project across multiple platforms: Windows, macOS, and Linux.
 It utilizes a PowerShell script to handle the build configuration and output management.

-## Project Structure

-- **.github/workflows/build-release.yml**: Contains the GitHub Actions workflow configuration to automate the build process on release.
-- **build_dawn_v2.ps1**: A PowerShell script that automates the build process.
-It includes parameters for the commit SHA, output folder, architecture, and an option to skip dependencies.
-- **README.md**: Documentation for the project.

 ## Usage

 To build the WebGPU Dawn project, follow these steps: